ZatinMe/codefundo/README.md

 # codefundo
-Project Intended to Predict Natural disaster
+Project Intended to Predict Natural disaster in Collaboration with CodeFunDo++